CodeHarborHub/codeharborhub.github.io/docs/python/Advanced Concepts/Eval-Function.md

 To mitigate these risks, it's advisable to:

 Avoid using `eval` when possible.
 Alternatives like `ast.literal_eval` can be used for safely evaluating expressions containing only literals.
 Sanitize and validate any input that might be passed to `eval`.
-Limit the global and local namespaces to control the execution environment and minimize potential security issues.
-When used judiciously and securely, `eval` can be a useful function for dynamic expression evaluation in Python programs.
+Limit the global and local namespaces to control the execution environment and minimize potential security issues.When used judiciously and securely, `eval` can be a useful function for dynamic expression evaluation in Python programs.